 We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.

 The reason we got it in the first place is a fairly long story.
 But I will summarise, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
 Our social worker went into great detail about the benefits of trampolining for autism and how jumping on a trampoline was a great idea for children, and especially “looked after children”.

 Of course we did our own research and came across endless articles about the benefits of trampolining.
 As we had Freddie we decided to get one for him.

 Freddie is now 8 years old and still enjoys jumping on his trampoline every day it is not raining, and in fact really enjoyed it recently in the snow!

 We are now homeschooling so having a trampoline has been a God send when Freddie needs 10 minutes to regroup.

 Using trampolines to keep your child entertained is a healthy alternative to jumping on your furniture (which is not ideal!).
 Kids love the thrill of jumping off the trampoline, skyrocketing into mid-air and I love that they’re using up their seemingly endless energy.

-There are so many benefits of trampolining such as:
+There are so many trampoline benefits for kids such as: